RhysU/droll/README.md

 ## What is implemented?

-Not much more than default player semantics (i.e. no abilities, no promotion after experience level 5, no use of treasure items though items can be collected).
+Not much more than default player semantics and treasures (i.e. no abilities, no promotion after experience level 5).

 ## Why implement it?